BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-Settings.md

 ```
 A full list of all reserved names can be found on the [IO's & Categories](./Notification-IO's-&-Categories.md#built-in-categories) page.

-This feature can be used to disable build-in notifications:
+This feature can also be used to disable built-in notifications:
-Just set `io:` to [`supress`](./Notification-IO's-&-Categories.md#suppress) for any notification that you want to remove.
+Just set `io:` to [`suppress`](./Notification-IO's-&-Categories.md#suppress) for any notification that you want to remove.

 ###Objective notifications